huyaxu123/KAC_DASTGCN/README.md

 # KCA_DSTGCN
-This repository is the code implementation of the paper "xxxxxx".
+This repository is the code implementation of the paper "KCA_DSTGCN".

 ## Project Introduction